pivotal-mea-pa/qnb-workshop/pks/kubectl-cli-demo.en.md

     ```

-## Authenticate to the PKS Cluster
+## Login to Kubernetes as a developer

   - Now that we have the CLI we must authenticate to our cluster. **Note: Only users with roles pks.clusters.admin or pks.clusters.manage can login to PKS**